rapidsai/cuml/CONTRIBUTING.md

 _Note_: If the auto-formatters' changes affect each other, you may need to go through multiple iterations of `git commit` and `git add -u`.

+cuML also uses [codespell](https://github.com/codespell-project/codespell) to find spelling mistakes, and this check is run as part of the pre-commit hook.
+To apply the suggested spelling fixes, you can run  `codespell -i 3 -w .` from the command-line in the cuML root directory.
+This will bring up an interactive prompt to select which spelling fixes to apply.

 ### Summary of pre-commit hooks

 The pre-commit hooks configured for this repository consist of a number of